egorquaks/Autograph/README.md

 # Autograph
 ![GitHub](https://img.shields.io/github/license/qu4ks/Autograph?style=flat-square)

-A simple plugin that allows you to leave autographs on items
+A simple plugin that allows you to leave autographs on items.

 ## Features